bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/netlify-cms.md

     media_folder: "images/uploads"

-If you're creating a new folder for uploaded media, you'll need to know where your static site generator expects static files.
+If you’re creating a new folder for uploaded media, you’ll need to know where your static site generator expects static files.
 You can refer to the paths outlined above in [App File Structure](#app-file-structure), and put your media folder in the same location where you put the `admin` folder.

 Note that the`media_folder` file path is relative to the project root, so the example above would work for Jekyll, GitBook, or any other generator that stores static files at the project root.
 However, it would not work for Hugo, Hexo, Middleman or others that store static files in a subfolder.
-Here's an example that could work for a Hugo site:
+Here’s an example that could work for a Hugo site:

     media_folder: "static/images/uploads"
     public_folder: "/images/uploads"

 The configuration above adds a new setting, `public_folder`.
 While `media_folder` specifies where uploaded files are saved in the repo, `public_folder` indicates where they are found in the published site.
-Image `src` attributes use this path, which is relative to the file where it's called.
+Image `src` attributes use this path, which is relative to the file where it’s called.
 For this reason, we usually start the path at the site root, using the opening `/`.

-_If `public_folder` is not set, Netlify CMS defaults to the same value as `media_folder`, adding an opening `/` if one is not included._
+*If `public_folder` is not set, Netlify CMS defaults to the same value as `media_folder`, adding an opening `/` if one is not included.*

 ### [](#collections)Collections

 Collections define the structure for the different content types on your static site.
 Since every site is different, the `collections` settings differ greatly from one site to the next.

-Let's say your site has a blog, with the posts stored in `_posts/blog`, and files saved in a date-title format, like `1999-12-31-lets-party.md`.
+Let’s say your site has a blog, with the posts stored in `_posts/blog`, and files saved in a date-title format, like `1999-12-31-lets-party.md`.
 Each post begins with settings in yaml-formatted front matter, like so:

     ---
     layout: blog